ebu/radiodns-manager/docs/Radiodns_manual_deployment.md

-**Notes**
+**Note**

-This documents covers the deployment of the application on an EC2 amazon ubuntu instance.
+This documents covers the deployment of the application on an EC2 amazon ubuntu instance in AWS.

-**THIS DOCUMENT ONLY COVERS DEPLOYMENT IN AN STANDARD AWS ENVIRONMENT!**

 # AWS Configuration
 Running on an AWS EC2 instance is mandatory.